What Is the Liberal World Order?

 In this educational video, explore the organizations and agreements that have promoted global peace and prosperity since the end of World War II, as well as the challenges that the liberal world order now faces.

 After World War II—the deadliest conflict in human history—countries sought to ensure the world never again devolved into such horrific violence.

-But these institutions are far from perfect, and today they are struggling to address new sources of disorder, such as climate change and a deadly pandemic.
+But those institutions are far from perfect, and today they are struggling to address new sources of disorder, such as climate change and a deadly pandemic.
 What’s more, democracy is on the decline around the world, authoritarianism is on the rise, and countries like China are deliberately chipping away at the liberal world order, creating parallel institutions of their own.
-Faced with these challenges, will the liberal world order survive?
+Faced with those challenges, will the liberal world order survive?
 If a new system emerges, what will that mean for freedom, peace, and prosperity worldwide?

-In this module, we will
+In this module on global governance, we will

 - outline the authority and limitations of the UN Security Council in ensuring global peace;